 But not so fast.
 As I was researching for this assignment, I stumbled upon a video where a group of scientists cut down a tree to gather data.
 They were trying to determine how much carbon dioxide the rainforest could remove from the atmosphere.
 Their research determined that “the same fractal pattern found in the tree, is perpetuated throughout its home forest.”
 In other words, not only does one tree possess a fractal pattern, but this single tree’s fractal pattern was a blueprint of the entire rainforest!

 As I was thinking about the supreme intelligence behind this larger-scale fractal pattern of the rainforest, I also remembered how trees are designed to protect the air we breathe.
 For instance, in one year a mature tree will absorb more than 48 pounds of carbon dioxide from the atmosphere and release oxygen in exchange.
 The whole circle-of-life thing came full circle!
-I could see the similarity of the trees’ branches, our lungs, and how they both serve as respiration for life.
+I could see the similarity of the trees branches with our lungs, and how they both serve as respiration for life….for ALL of us.

 Rabbit stops here…..

 I could have kept going deeper down the rabbit hole, but my assignment was only suppose to be a few paragraphs.
 I reluctantly stopped myself with this realization – God is a genius!
 All living things are designed so masterfully….and there is an algorithm to go along with it.
 We just haven’t even been able to build technology powerful enough catch up to the power of God.
 (Even Mandelbrot couldn’t have made his discoveries without the invention of the computer.)
 The self-similarity of fractals in nature mirror the self-similarity in us!
 How creative is that?!
 What a master plan!